- Golden Circle (Thingvellir National Park, Gullfoss, Stokkur geysir, Kerid Crater)

 - There are no forests in Iceland.

 - Icelandics work 43.5h/week (longest work week in Europe)

 - In Iceland owning a pet snake, lizard or turtle is against the law

 - Consumption of Coca–Cola per capita is higher than in any other country.

-Yes it is possible to snorkel and even dive in Iceland!!!
-Actually, this is one of the top 10 dives in the world.
+Yes, it is possible to snorkel and even dive in Iceland!!!
+It is one of the top 10 dives in the world.
 Find out more here!